 The paper typically includes a comprehensive review of the relevant research literature, a statement of your specific scientific question, a description of the methods you will use to collect data, a description of the statistical analyses you will use, and a discussion of the possible outcomes and their interpretations.

 In some cases, students actually perform the proposed experiments.
 In that case, if you have data, you can include it in your spring JP.

 The spring JP is approximately 30 to 40 pages.
-It should be double-spaced and must be submitted in the American Psychological Association format unless your advisor recommends a different format.
+It should be double-spaced and must be submitted in the American Psychological Association format unless your adviser recommends a different format.
 The APA style manual is available in the Lewis Science Library for reference.
-You can also direct library and formatting question to Neil Nero (email@example.com).

 The fall semester paper will count for 40% of the final junior independent work grade.
-It will be evaluated only by the student’s advisor.
+It will be evaluated only by the student’s adviser.

 If an extension is not granted, a penalty will start to accrue on the student's grade beginning with the day following the deadline.
 Grade penalties for unauthorized late junior papers follow a schedule wherein 1/3 of a letter grade is automatically deducted for every 48 hours (or part thereof) that the paper is late, weekend days included.
 A junior paper which is not received within two weeks of the deadline date will be given a grade of F. After the University deadline, no written work can be accepted for a passing grade without approval from the Dean of the student’s residential college.

 If any of the components of the junior paper are not submitted, the student will fail the junior independent work for the year.

 Q: How do I select a faculty adviser whose work matches my interests?